Skip Navigation

 Step 3 — classroom observation

 We request that at least one parent observe a class for 30 minutes.
 This observation provides you with an excellent opportunity to see just what life is like inside a Montessori classroom.
 You will have a deeper understanding of what your child will experience as a student at our school.
-Please contact the main office for more details.

 Step 4 — Submit Application